tnevolin/mm6-skill-emphasis-mod/Readme.md

 # Weapon usage preference analysis

-## Dual weild recovery
+## Dual weild attack rate

-Now when dual wield recovery is an average of **actual** both weapon recoveries it is beneficial to combine any weapon with any to get a recovery bonus from weapon in each hand.
+Now when dual wield attack rate is an average of **actual** both weapon attack rates it is beneficial to combine any weapon with any to get an attack rate bonus from weapon in each hand.

 #### Examples

-Spear + Dagger benefits from dagger speed and result in 160 speed.
+Spear + Dagger benefits from dagger higher base atack rate.

-Spear + Sword has initial speed of 120.
-It progresses about half as slow as in vanilla due to Sword contributing only half of its bonus with skill advancement.
+Spear + Sword progresses about half as slow as in vanilla due to Sword contributing only half of its bonus with skill advancement.

-Axe + Sword has initial recovery of 110.
-However, it progresses faster than any other combo due to both weapon skills contributing to recovery.
-It becomes fastest combo when both weapon skills contribute 70 speed to common pool.
+Axe + Sword is slower initially but progresses faster than any other combo due to both weapon skills contributing to attack rate.

-## Dual wield vs. two handed weapon
+## Dual wield vs. two-handed weapon

-Dual wield is very beneficial at low skill level as it combines base damage and attack of both weapons.
-Then it keeps combining attack from both weapons.
-However, attack is the least beneficial parameter.
-Its progression slows down tremendously at higher skill levels.
-On top of that it is capped at 100% hit chance.
-Will all huge attack bonuses in this mod it is impossible to improve hit chance more than twice comparing to vanilla.
-Damage, in turn, keeps growing lineraly and is not limited.
-Will all other conditions being equal two handed weapon will prevail toward the end of the game.
-This is true to non melee combat oriented classes (Archer, Cleric, Druid, Sourcerer).
+Dual wield combines initial attack and damage from both weapons.
+Therefore, it is more beneficial at lower skill levels.
+However, hit chance is capped at 100%.
+Whereas, damage is not.
+Therefore, non melee oriented classes benefit more from two-handed weapons as their skill level progresses.
+For such classes with all other conditions being equal two handed weapon will prevail toward the end of the game.

-It is different for melee combat oriented classes like Knight (and Paladin to lesser extent).
-With their inherent skill damage bonus it adds to **ALL** weapons including those normally not increasing damage with skill like Sword and Dagger.
-With dual wielding Knight keeps adding to damage of both weapons which eventually overruns two handed damage bonus.
+Melee oriented classes (Knight, Paladin) increase damage for each weapon in hand(s) which favor dual wielding more.
+Knight benfits from dual wielding absolutely and should use it always.
+Whereas Paladin is somewhere in the middle and is about equally good with dual and two-handed weapons.
+His preference is dictated by hit ratio against specific monster.
+Dual wielding helps tremendously with low hit ratio.
+Whereas, two-handed weapon delivers more damage when hit ratio is already good and doesn't need improvement.

-Knight should master Sword and switch to dual wielding as soon as possible.
-Paladin is about as good with dual weapon as with two handed one.
-For other classes two handed weapon produces more damage in long term.
+* Knight should learn Sword and switch to dual wielding as soon as possible.
+* Paladin is about as good with dual weapon as with two handed one.
+Prefer dual wielding if hit ratio is in dare need for improvement.
+Otherwise, stick to two-handed weapons.
+* Other classes are generally better off investing in two handed weapon produces more damage in long term.
 Still magic classes may opt for dual dagger for high initial speed.

 ## Class weapon usage suggestions